elqal3awii/WebSecurity-Academy-with-Python/README.md

 ## Python Alternatives

 If your goal is to quickly write a script, then Python will be your best friend.
-However, if you prioritize efficiency, seeking faster runtime and script robustness, there are better options available than Python
+However, if you prioritize efficiency, seeking faster runtime and script robustness, there are better options available than Python.
 I recommend checking out the [WebSecurity Academy with Rust](https://github.com/elqal3awii/WebSecurity-Academy-with-Rust) repository in which I have solved the same labs using **Rust** in both single-threaded and multi-threaded programming approaches.

-## Support & Star ✨
+## Support ✨

 If you appreciate the work and find it valuable, please consider giving this repository a star.
 Your support is greatly appreciated and helps to showcase the popularity and significance of the project.
-Thank you for your interest and support!